 Research has shown that children raised by authoritative parents tend to be energetic, self-controlled, independent, and achievement-oriented.
 They develop healthy self-esteem and good social skills and are more likely to enjoy positive relationships with their peers.
 Kids of authoritative parents tend to be happy and more successful.
 They are most likely to become responsible adults who feel confident to express their opinions and are good at making decisions.
 Studies also showed that authoritative parenting style results in the development of secure attachment.

 Most psychologists agree that authoritative parenting strikes the right balance.
 It’s comfortable for both kids and parents and produces the healthiest outcome for children.
-But it requires a lot of patience and effort to implement and ensure the balance of discipline and independence for children.
+But it requires a lot of patience and effort to implement and ensure a balance of discipline and independence for children.
+If parents find challenges in achieving this balance or face difficulties with their child’s behavior, seeking relationship counseling can offer strategies to strengthen the family dynamic.
 Besides, this parenting style may not work if your child has behavioral problems or some traits that are difficult to manage.

 Permissive parents are warm, loving, and nurturing, but they’re not demanding, avoid confrontations, and often take on the status of a friend more than that of a parent.
 They are responsive to their kids’ needs, but they tend to be lenient and inconsistent with setting firm rules and enforcing them.